odoo/documentation/odoo_sh/getting_started/create.rst

 For partners, Odoo.sh is free.
 If the free offer changes in the future, we guarantee that any project created under this offer will remain free for the same set of features.

 For customers, your Enterprise subscription needs to include Odoo.sh.
+Contact your sales representative or account manager in order to get it.

-After submitting the form, if you are notified your subscription is not valid, it either means:
+When submitting the form, if you are notified your subscription is not valid, it either means:

 * it is not an existing subscription,
 * it is not a partnership subscription,
 * it is an enterprise subscription, but which does not include Odoo.sh,
 * it is neither a partnership subscription or an enterprise subscription (e.g. an online subscription).

+In case of doubt with your subscription, please contact the `Odoo support <https://www.odoo.com/help>`_.

 .. image:: ./media/deploy-form.png
    :align: center